HugoBlox/theme-academic-cv/content/en/authors/yiming-qian/_index.md

 ---
 # Display name
-title: "Noa Garcia"
+title: "Yiming Qian"

-wegith: 51
+weight: 55

 # Username (this should match the folder name and the name on publications)
 authors:
-- "noa-garcia"
+- "yiming-qian"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-group: Artificial Intelligence and Mathematics
 role: Specially-Appointed Researcher/Fellow
+group: Artificial Intelligence and Mathematics Core

 # Organizations/Affiliations
 organizations: